The Dashing Young Québécois Corporal—a Lesson in the One Third/Two Thirds Rule

 Twenty-seven years later, the older boy was a student at the U. S. Army Command and General Staff College (both boys would serve careers as Regular Army officers).
 One of the reading selections on the required reading list for students was the classic, “Infantry in Battle,” a work developed when General Marshall was commandant of the U. S. Army Infantry School at Ft.
 Benning, Georgia in the late 1930s.
 The book was published initially in 1939 and again in later editions.
 It was a compendium of deliberately short vignettes of actual combat situations that succinctly described the buildup and circumstances to the situation, the actions of the leader element in the event, the results and the lessons that might be taken from what happened.

 The officer had appealed to Army Retired Records while stationed with the 197th Separate Mechanized Brigade at Ft.
 Benning in the mid 1970s for the decorations authorized for his great uncle.
-These decorations were provided by the Army—the Purple Heart Medal, The World War I Victory Medal with Clasp and a bronze service pin.
-But the details of the action his uncle was killed in had as yet eluded him.
+These decorations were provided by the Army—the Purple Heart Medal, the World War I Victory Medal with Clasp and a bronze service pin.
+But any official details of the action his great uncle was killed in had as yet eluded him.

 The attack was essentially an effort by the division’s Army brigade’s 9th and 23rd Infantry Regiments to take some pressure off the division’s Marine brigade that had been experiencing relentless aggressive attacks by German units.